chithresudev/laravel-filter-sorting-searchable/README.md

 ## Publish Js file

-then run publish cmd You must to publish only js file and where-ever your want 'filter, sort, searchable' using the below script in blade.php file
+then run publish cmd you must to publish only js file and where-ever your want 'filter, sort, searchable' using the below script in blade.php file

 ```
-php artisan vendor:publish --provider="Devchithu\LaravelFilterSortingSearchable\Providers\FilterSortingSearchableProvider"
+php artisan vendor:publish --tag=filter-sorting-searchable
 ```
-See public/js/filter-sorting-searchable.js (if you want any change update this code inside)
+See public/filter-sorting-searchable.js (if you want any change update this code inside)

 # Bootstrap Inline filter sorting extension